nesi/support-docs/docs/Scientific_Computing/Supported_Applications/CESM.md

 git lfs version
 ```

-which should print something like
+which should print something like:

 ```
 git-lfs/3.5.1 (GitHub; linux amd64; go 1.21.7; git e237bb3a)